stoplightio/prism/test-harness/README.md

 3. `SPEC=./examples/petstore.oas2.json,./examples/petstore.oas3.json BINARY=./cli-binaries/prism-cli-linux yarn test.coverage --verbose` (`SPEC` can take comma delimited paths to specs)
 4. `RUN_V2_TESTS=1 SPEC=./examples/petstore.oas2.json,./examples/petstore.oas3.json yarn test.binary`

-Adding `RUN_V2_TESTS=1` will additionally run the tests against Prism v2 binary.
-Please run `yarn download.prism.v2` first.
+Adding `RUN_V2_TESTS=1` will additionally run the tests against `prism` version two binary.
+Please make sure that `prism` version 2 is available in the project root directory beforehand.
+If you have `prism` version 2 installed already, you can symlink the executable.
+Also, you can just run `yarn download.prism.v2` to have `prism` version 2 downloaded to the project root directory.

 For now, when running with `SPEC=petstore.oas3.json`, some of the tests will fail.
 This is intentional - [TODO].